 Another way to narrow down your selection is to look at your favorite pro guitarists, and figure out what overdrive pedals they are using.

-Lucky for you, we've saved you a ton of time and heavily researched all the options.
+Lucky for you, we’ve saved you a ton of time and heavily researched all the options.
 We hunted down different forums, demos, and reviews, and took note of which overdrive pedals were the most mentioned and most recommended.
-Fear not. we covered forum posts and recommendations for all playing styles, genres, and budgets - best overdrive pedal for blues, best overdrive pedal for metal, best overdrive pedal for humbuckers, best overdrive pedal on a budget, and so forth.
+Fear not, we covered forum posts and recommendations for all playing styles, genres, and budgets - best overdrive pedal for blues, best overdrive pedal for metal, best overdrive pedal for humbuckers, best overdrive pedal on a budget, and so forth.
 We then tallied up all the recommendations, and came out with a master list.
-We took the top 5, and went to our local music store to spend some quality time with the best overdrive pedals.
+We took the top 10, and took our team of guitarists to our local music store to spend some quality time the pedals, and decide on the top 5.

 It’s worth mentioning that there will be budget and mid-range pedals on the list below as well as higher-end models.
 Sure, the high-end pedals might be the best for someone who can afford them, but they may not be the best option for someone who needs to be more frugal with the gear they purchase.
 The “best” pedal might be different depending what type of guitar player you are, and your budget.